xDeimen/DnD---Temple-of-The-Dammned/content/Temple of The Damned/Characters/Xenthor.md

 ## Description
-- Location: Not Known yet
+- Location: Corrupted Ones Base
-- Relations: Not Known yet
+- Relations:
-	- Relation 1
+	- He does not have friends
-	- Relation 2
+	- He has lots of enemies
-- Race: Not Known yet
+- Race: Face too distorted to figure out
-- Class: Not Known yet
+- Class: Probably a Wizard of some sort
-- Age: Not Known yet
+- Age: Old as hell
-- Height: Not Known yet
+- Height: 175cm

 ##### General Description:
-Not Known yet
+Powerful Toxin mage.
+Lider of the Corrupted Council.
+Gatekeeper of the Corrupted Gate.
+Guardian of the Corrupting Artefact.